 Om Namah Sivaya

-May Master and Swamiji’s blessings be with us all always.
+May Master and Swamiji’s blessings be with you all.

 Sivananda Yoga Vedanta Ashrams & Centres, India